DRCs resolve 5,381 cases in KP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The Dispute Resolution1 Councils (DRCs) have received a total of 7,797 cases during the current year, out of which 5,381 have successfully been settled.
+PESHAWAR: The Dispute Resolution Councils (DRCs) have received a total of 7,797 cases during the current year, out of which 5,381 have successfully been settled.

 “The DRCs in Peshawar has settled 389 cases during the current year.
 Besides, Mardan DRCs settled 986 cases, Nowshera 243, Charsadda 105, Swabi 1282, Swat 276, Kohat 216, Karak 110, Hangu 136, Lakki Marwat 117, Buner 289, Upper Dir 85, Lower Dir 38, Chitral 12, Shangla 165, Torghar 3, Abbottabad 94, Haripur 112, Mansehra 237, Battagram 25, Bannu 319 and DI Khan councils have settled 142 cases during the current year,” an official of the KP police said on Friday.